 What could be easier than making drums using tin cans and a balloon?
-A very simple, yet effective musical instrument that the kids can make themselves.
+It's a very simple yet effective musical instrument that the kids can make themselves.
 Find the instructions on making this attractive drum at make and takes.

 6. Bell Shakers

 Although there are other instruments included with the bell shakers, I really like those.
-Visit hellobee to find the instructions on how to make these bell shakers.
+Visit hellobee to find the instructions for how to make these bell shakers.